Facts

 when do puppies open their eyes

-Puppies are born with their eyes closed, and they typically start to open them between 10 to 14 days after birth.
-During this time, their vision is blurry and will gradually improve over the coming weeks.
-This period is crucial for their sensory development, as their hearing and sense of smell also begin to develop.
+Puppies are born with their eyes closed and they normally begin to open them between 10 to 14 days after birth.
+Their vision is not clear during this period and will slowly clear in the next few weeks.
+This is an important stage in their development of the senses because they also start to develop their hearing and sense of smell.

-For more detailed information on this topic, you can visit our blog post: When Do Puppies Open Their Eyes
+To read more about this subject, you can check our blog post: When Do Puppies Open Their Eyes

 Understanding Early Puppy Development and Maternal Care